section-engineering-education/engineering-education/content/articles/using-multiple-ssh-keys-for-multiple-github-accounts/index.md

   - url: /engineering-education/using-multiple-ssh-keys-for-multiple-github-accounts/hero.jpg
     alt: Multiple SSH and GitHub accounts image
 ---
-For most developers, there is a need to run multiple GitHub accounts on one computer.
-For instance, you can run an Organization's GitHub account and another for your personal projects in the same computer.
+For most developers, there may be a need to run multiple GitHub accounts on one computer.
+For instance, you can run an Organization's GitHub account and another one for your personal projects all on the same computer.
 <!--more-->
 In this article, you will learn how to [use multiple SSH keys for different GitHub accounts](https://gist.github.com/jexchan/2351996).
 While working with two different GitHub accounts, you must set them up using an SSH key.